Show me the Champion of Dead By Daylight - Alan Wake joins Behaviour's multiplayer horror hit

 Slated for release on 30th January, the Dead By Daylight version of Wake is performed once again by actors Ilkka Villi and Matthew Porretta, and features brand-new voice lines.
 He'll join the game alongside a new Lights Out Modifier - a limited-time terror layer that strips players of key tools.

-The worlds of Dead By Daylight and Alan Wake have many similarities - both are about purgatorial metafictional spaces, where fictitious monsters become flesh, though Dead By Daylight doesn't have any rock concert interludes that I know of.
+The worlds of Dead By Daylight and Alan Wake have many similarities - both are about purgatorial spaces, where fictitious monsters become flesh, though Dead By Daylight doesn't have any rock concert interludes that I know of.
 There's a bit of commentary to that effect from Remedy's creative director Sam Lake in the press release.
 He notes that "the lore of both games is surprisingly compatible, a true match in... hell."

 Behaviour's head of partnerships Mathieu Coté is of the same mind.
 "Since its launch in 2010, Alan Wake has influenced us on the Dead By Daylight team," he wrote.
 "Our games already feel connected in many ways.
 To finally see Alan come to the Fog as a Survivor feels like a full-circle moment."